tazim5032/ceramics-arena-client/README.md

 # Ceramics Arena

+### Selected Category : Ceramics and Pottery
 Ceramics Arena is a full-stack web application for showcasing and selling ceramics and pottery items.
 It provides users with various features such as authentication, product management, and a visually appealing user interface.

-Certainly!
-Here's the updated section for the technologies used with links:

 ---

 ## Key Features

-1. **Authentication**: Users can log in using Google, GitHub, or email/password authentication.
+1. **Authentication**: Users can log in using Google, GitHub, or email and password authentication.
 2. **Product Management**: Logged-in users can add, update, and delete their own products.
 3. **Filtering**: Users can filter products based on customization criteria.
 4. **Light and Dark Mode**: The website supports both light and dark modes for user preference.